erinnnelson/sei-p2/README.md

 Currently the background image won't stay fixed on a mobile platform.

 Proposed solution: wrap the entire body in a div and set it to scroll in a media query.

+Had to deal with CORS and used a proxy.

+Sorting posed some problems, not quite sure why.